jgrembi/nL-qPCR_PathogenChip/README.md

 ## Primer Design Files

-We have included python scripts used to generate PCR primers and a Docker image dependencies installed.
+We have included python scripts used to generate PCR primers and a Docker image with dependencies pre-installed.

 [![Docker Repository on Quay](https://quay.io/repository/kmayerb/nlpr/status "Docker Repository on Quay")](https://quay.io/repository/kmayerb/nlpr)